Principle Investigator

 Associate Professor & Col KL Campbell Chair in Companion Animal Welfare

 I joined the Ontario Veterinary College in 2010, and my current research and teaching are focused on the behaviour and welfare of companion animals.
 I am a biologist with training in animal behaviour, animal welfare and behavioural neuroscience, and I have expertise with both laboratory and companion animals.
-Most of my current research is focused on understanding and preventing fear and aggression in cats, dogs and rabbits, but I am also interested in a variety of other topics.
+Most of my current research is focused on understanding and preventing fear and aggression promoting the human-animal bond with cats, dogs and rabbits, but I am also interested in a variety of other topics.
 For further information please see my departmental homepage.

 Current Students